Los Carayos

 Los Carayos was a French band which released four albums between 1986 and 1994.
 They were active mostly in Paris in the mid-1980s, but side interests of the musicians, notably of Manu Chao, did not allow the band to take off.

 Their songs were largely of a parodic style, mixing rockabilly, punk, blues, and various genres of folk from throughout the world, especially country, and hispanic music.
 They were also influenced by Italian composer Ennio Morricone, who is famous for his work in movie soundtracks.

 Name

-Carallo (Galician spelling) or caralho (Portuguese one, both pronounced the same) are slang words with several meanings including "penis".
+"Carayo" is how a Spanish or French would pronounce the Portuguese word caralho (carallo in the Galician spelling).
+Caralho is Portuguese for mast.
+The word is a popular and rude slang for the penis.

 Members

 The members of Los Carayos have gone on to achieve success in separate projects on the French and world music scenes.
 The group members include: